-Grisham was the representative for California’s 33rd congressional district as a Republican.
+Grisham was the representative for California’s 33rd congressional district and was a Republican.
 He served from 1979 to 1982.

 The chart is based on the bills Grisham sponsored and cosponsored from Jan 4, 1977 to Dec 21, 1982.
 See full analysis methodology.